ArtifexSoftware/MuPDF.NET/docs/api/archive-class.rst

       Checks whether an entry exists in any of the sub-archives.

-      :arg str name: The fully qualified name of the entry.
+      :arg string name: The fully qualified name of the entry.
 So must include any `path` prefix under which the entry's sub-archive has been added.

       :returns: `true` or `false`.